tarantool/doc/doc/tooling/tcm/tcm_configuration_reference.rst

     |
     | Type: time.Duration
-    | Default: TODO??
+    | Default: 0 (not set)

 .. _tcm_configuration_reference_initial_cluster_storage_etcd_maxcallsend:

 .. confval:: initial-settings.clusters.<cluster>.storage-connection.etcd-connection.max-call-send-msg-size

-    The maximum size (in bytes) of a message between the cluster and its etcd configuration storage.
-TODO:check
+    The maximum size (in bytes) of a request from the cluster to its etcd configuration storage.

     |
     | Type: int
-    | Default: TODO??
-2097152?
+    | Default: 2097152

 .. _tcm_configuration_reference_initial_cluster_storage_etcd_maxcallrecv:

 .. confval:: initial-settings.clusters.<cluster>.storage-connection.etcd-connection.max-call-recv-msg-size

-    The maximum size (in bytes) of a message between the cluster and its etcd configuration storage.
-TBD:check
+    The maximum size (in bytes) of a response to the cluster from its etcd configuration storage.

     |
     | Type: int
-    | Default: TODO??
-2097152
+    | Default: 0 (unlimited)

 .. _tcm_configuration_reference_initial_cluster_storage_etcd_username: